Rodrigues scops owl: Description

 Tafforet's description of the bird reads as follows:

 Extinction

 Regardless of whether Leguat mentioned owls, Tafforet's record is the last reference to this bird.
 It probably was unable to cope with the ecological alterations and the predation which resulted from the human settlement and the large rat population.

-The bird became apparently extinct in the mid-18th century; as Rodrigues is quite a small island, it is likely that Pingré would have recorded them in 1761 if they had still been present.
+The bird became apparently extinct in the mid-18th century; as Rodrigues is a small island, it is likely that Pingré would have recorded them in 1761 if they had still been present.